Hauer-Heinrich/hh_theme_default/README.md

  - adds "Number of columns" field to tt_address plugin

 ## IMPORTENT NOTICE
- - does not support IE 11 and below
  - copies shipped AdditionalConfiguration.php on install if no one exists!
 This AdditonalConfiguration includes /Configuration/Typo3/AdditionalConfiguration.php.
  - check if your server supports generation of webp format, else comment out or delete the corresponding positions at /Resources/Private/Extensions/fluid_styled_content/Partials/Media/Rendering/Image.html